MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-domain.md

 ---
-Description: 'The optional &lt;domain&gt; element specifies the URL of the search service used by this search connector.
+Description: The optional &lt;domain&gt; element specifies the URL of the search service used by this search connector.
 It is displayed in the details pane.
-This element has no child elements and no attributes.' ms.assetid: '60a27b13-0bb0-4cf6-9dce-a3abc79ce623'
+This element has no child elements and no attributes. ms.assetid: 60a27b13-0bb0-4cf6-9dce-a3abc79ce623
-title: 'domain Element (Search Connector Schema)'
+title: domain Element (Search Connector Schema) ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # domain Element (Search Connector Schema)